-In this article, you’ll learn what a cash flow projection is, why you need it, and how to create actionable ones for flawless business financial planning, steering you clear of the pitfalls that many startups inadvertently fall into.
+In this article, you’ll learn what a cash flow projection is, why you need it, and how to create one for flawless business financial planning, steering you clear of the pitfalls that many mid-sized companies inadvertently fall into.

 What’s a Cash Flow Statement Projection?

 With precise cash flow projections on hand, companies can accurately assess future cash positions and avoid situations that can lead to cash shortfalls.
-Plainly put, it helps your company make the most out of its cash position, whether it’s on a cash shortage or surplus.
+In other words, it helps your company make the most out of its cash position, whether it’s in a cash shortage or surplus.

-For example, your projection over the next 12-month period might suggest that there’s going to be a temporary increase in expenses.
-Or it may tell you that there’ll be a short-term decrease in revenue.
-Either way, you can choose not to buy expensive equipment and opt for leasing instead.
+For example, in a manufacturing company, the 12 month cash flow projection suggests that there’s going to be a temporary increase in expenses and a short-term decrease in revenue.
+Based on the projection, the company can decide to choose not to buy expensive equipment and opt for leasing instead.